-An overview on the PIMCity PDK can be found in deliverable D1.1, while more details on the specific modules is available in deliverables D3.2 and 4.1.
-The final design and initial implementation of the modules here described will be released in deliverable D2.2.
+An overview on the PIMCity PDK can be found in deliverable D1.1.
+The initial design of the modules here described is available in Deliverable 2.1, that this document updates.
+More details on the design of other modules are available in deliverables D3.2 and 4.1.
+The final design and initial implementation of the other PDK modules are described in deliverables D3.3 and D4.2.
+The final implementation will be released in deliverable D2.3.